ferridey/djcode/readme.txt

-Git si a version control system.
+Git si a distributed control system.
 Git is free software.